Data-assimilated model-informed reinforcement learning: Results

 Figure~\ref{fig:mb_esn_1} summarizes the training performance for the ESN-based DA-MIRL.
 Stabilization is reliably achieved with as few as $n_o = 3$ sensors, matching the efficiency observed with the truncated Fourier model in Fig.~\ref{fig:mb_fo_1}.
+The method is also robust to different configurations of sensors, and the results obtained with uniformly spaced sensors are representative.

-To assess the impact of sensor count and model complexity, we evaluate the trained agent over 20 evaluation episodes for $n_o = {2, 3, 4, 5, 6, 7}$ and reservoir sizes $n_h = \{500, 1000, 3000\}$, which shows a quick saturation of performance with increasing reservoir size.
+To assess the impact of sensor count and model complexity, we evaluate the trained agent over 20 evaluation episodes for $n_o = \{2, 3, 4, 5, 6, 7\}$ and reservoir sizes $n_h = \{500, 1000, 3000\}$, which shows a quick saturation of performance with increasing reservoir size.
 Figure~\ref{fig:mb_esn_eval} shows the resulting episode return statistics compared with the idealized model-free agent.

 Figure~\ref{fig:mb_esn_controlled_ep} shows an evaluation episode with $n_o = 4$.
 (App.~\ref{app:random_ep} includes the results of a random episode.)
 The control-aware ESN predicts the spatio-temporal evolution of the controlled KS equation and yields similar reconstruction error to the physics-based truncated Fourier model, which shows the efficacy of the proposed DA-MIRL.
 Figure~\ref{fig:mb_esn_controlled_ep}(b) highlights the evolution of the true environment state and the model ensemble prediction for one of the four observables, i.e., $u(x=0, t)$.
 The EnKF rapidly leads the ensemble to the true solution as observations become available at $k=500$.
-This figure also illustrating how the ESN’s internal dynamics echo the observed environment a the evolution of two reservoir state ensembles, $h_{10}$ and $h_{505}$, which take $u(x=0)$ as input, are a transformation of the physical state $u(x=0)$.
+While the uncertainty of the estimate is higher at the unobserved locations, the reconstruction converges to the ground truth across the spatial domain (Fig.~\ref{fig:mb_esn_controlled_ep}a).
+Fig.~\ref{fig:mb_esn_controlled_ep}(b) also illustrates how the ESN’s internal dynamics echo the observed environment: the evolution of two reservoir state ensembles, $h_{10}$ and $h_{505}$, which take $u(x=0)$ as input, are a transformation of the physical state $u(x=0)$.
 The close overlap between the true reward and the model estimated reward (Fig.~\ref{fig:mb_esn_controlled_ep}c), quantitatively validates the proposed DA-MIRL framework's ability to maintain policy performance despite partial observability.
+Ultimately, for this initial condition and experiment setup, the data-driven model with $n_h = 1000$ yields a higher episode return ($R = -226$) than the coarse-grained model with $n_f = 16$ ($R = -296$) in Fig.~\ref{fig:mb_fo_controlled_ep}, with a smaller error from the target of zero state.
+However, their evaluation across different initial conditions (Figs.~\ref{fig:mb_fo_eval} and ~\ref{fig:mb_esn_eval}) indicate that their performances are comparable on average, where increasing the number of observations compensates for lack of model fidelity.

 Lastly, to assess robustness, we perform the analysis on more chaotic regimes, which are obtained by decreasing the viscosity parameter $\nu = \{0.05, 0.03, 0.01\}$ ($L \approx \{28, 36, 63\}$, respectively).
 Without actuation, the system with $\nu = 0.05$ converges to a fixed point after a chaotic transient, in contrast, with $\nu = \{ 0.03, 0.01\}$ the system is unstable and increasingly chaotic with Lyapunov times $LT \approx \{250, 235\}$ time steps, respectively.
 The control-aware ESN (with fixed $n_h = 1000$) is retrained for each regime and continues to capture the essential dynamics.
 In contrast, the truncated Fourier model requires more modes for stability as chaos intensifies.
 Figure~\ref{fig:mb_esn_nu} presents the training and evaluation episode returns across these regimes.